Nagaraja-Kamatar/Royal-Batel/replit.md

 ✓ Removed wooden stands - audience sits directly on ground with enhanced cheering animations ✓ Converted to proper fighting game - players continuously face each other and engage in combat ✓ Simplified arena design with square battleground
-✓ Added audience members around the arena perimeter
+✓ Removed all audience for focused combat experience
-✓ Enhanced with colored banners and atmospheric lighting ✓ Added dust particles and battle atmosphere effects
+✓ Added round-based fighting effects with dynamic lighting ✓ Enhanced with combat intensity effects and victory celebrations ✓ Added energy grid and combat zone visual effects

 ## Changelog